rynaardb/rynaardb.github.io_BK/waterup/privacy.md

 No information at all is ever transmitted outside of your device.

-Unless you ever email me for support, I will have no information about you or what you do within the app.
+Unless you ever contact me for support, I will have no information about you or what you do within the app.

 All interactions with your health profile and data are done via the watchOS system frameworks.
 Which are themselves controlled by your privacy choices.